beemozzy221/Sinharaja_bird_identification/README.md

 Sample training can be conducted.
 The relevant feature and target files (for EATO based on Zenodo annotation) can be found in: https://drive.google.com/drive/folders/1_1RKyb_hvWy3Th_4gzQ-zmQLfctAOC7a?usp=sharing

+Once the folders are placed in the directory, the trainmodel.py should be run to train the model.